Front-Running Protection for Distributed Exchanges using Tamper-Resistant Round Trip Time Measurements: The ODIN Algorithm

 \subsection{We measure RTT to your neighbor, not to you}

 An adversary could deceive the route discovery algorithm by sending forged IP packets claiming to be an intermediary between the penultimate node and the target node.
-In order to secure ODIN from this type of deception we randomize the last octet of the target's IP address and trace to this address instead.
-The RTT to an IP address in the same class C network as the target's IP will usually be very similar to the RTT to the target since class C networks are almost always managed by a single provider.
-This means that the adversary would need to own an entire class C network, i.e. all 256 addresses in the same /24 subnet, in order to reliably deceive the measurement.
+In order to secure ODIN from this deception, we randomize the last octet of the target's IP address and measure latency to this address instead.
+The RTT to an IP address in the same class C network as the target's IP will usually be very similar to the RTT to the target since a single provider almost always manages class C networks.
+This reality means that the adversary would need to own an entire class C network, i.e. all 256 addresses in the same /24 subnet, to deceive the measurement consistently.
 Only large corporations and governments are allowed to own class C networks~\cite{ripe}.
-The tamper-resistance guarantee of ODIN relies on the adversary not being able to arbitrarily control a class C network for the sole purpose of deceiving the RTT measurement.

-If the neighbor is not reachable, we simply use the last reachable node on the path since there is a high probability that it also routes to the target, and the final hop between ISP and host rarely adds much to the RTT.
+The tamper-resistance guarantee of ODIN assumes that the adversary cannot use an entire class C network to deceive the RTT measurement.
+If the selected neighbor is not reachable, we use the last reachable node on the path since it will likely route to the target, and the final hop rarely adds much to the RTT.